bjatkin/puffin/README.md

 # Puffin
 Puffin abstracts Go's [os/exec go package](https://pkg.go.dev/os/exec).
 It can be used replace calls to the underlying shell with calls to go functions.
-This can be great for testing or for use cases where a simulated shell would be prefered over a real one.
+This can be great for testing or for use cases where a simulated shell would be preferred over a real one.

 # Quick Start
-Puffin is designed to be easy to incoporate into your existing codebase.
+Puffin is designed to be easy to incorporate into your existing codebase.
 The following code is an example of how to refactor your code to use puffin.

 ```go